Alejandro Martinuccio

 Alejandro "El Negro" Martinuccio (born 16 December 1987 in Buenos Aires) is an Argentine footballer who plays as a striker.
 He currently plays for Boston River.

 Career

 Nueva Chicago

-Martinuccio made his debut at Club Atlético Nueva Chicago in 2008 and after a remarkable individual performance with his team in the Primera B Metropolitana was transferred to Uruguayan's C.A.
+Martinuccio made his debut at Club Atlético Nueva Chicago in 2008 and after a remarkable individual performance with his team in the Primera B Metropolitana was transferred to Uruguayan club C.A.
 Peñarol.

 Peñarol

 Martinuccio helped Peñarol reach the 2011 Copa Libertadores Finals, in which Peñarol lost to Brazil's Santos.
 He had thirteen appearances and scored 2 goals in the competition.

 Fluminense

 After a good display of football in the 2011 Copa Libertadores, Fluminense signed Martinuccio in July 2011.

 Villarreal

 Martinuccio joined Villarreal in January 2012 in a loan deal.
-He scored his first goal for Villarreal against Real Zaragoza on March 4.
+He scored his first goal for the club against Real Zaragoza on March 4.

 Cruzeiro

 In July 2012, Cruzeiro signed Martinuccio on a one-year loan from Fluminense.
 He stayed there for another year until mid-2014 and won the 2013 Brazilian Série A and the 2014 Campeonato Mineiro.
-Although, due to injuries he could never establish himself in the team and returned to Fluminense.
+However, due to injuries he could never establish himself in the team and returned to Fluminense.